aliaafee/Tennis/Readme.md

 # Tennis

-Pong like game that runs on ATtiny85 Microcontroller, with SSD1306 OLED (128x64 0.96 inch) display.
+Pong like two player game that runs on ATtiny85 Microcontroller, with SSD1306 OLED (128x64 0.96 inch) display.
+Input with potentiometers, one for each player, and four buttons.

 ## Preamble